jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 </p>

 After creating the application, several options, to select a programming language, are presented.
 Explore a few language options to see the wercker.yml template that is created for each.
 Later in this guide, we will create a wercker.yml file with the default option.
-The Wercker yaml file will be placed in the static website directory on your local development machine and then pushed to GitHub.
+The Wercker yaml file will be placed in the static website directory on your local development machine then will be pushed to GitHub.
 Now it's time to switch focus to creating workflows.

 {{< note >}}
 An option to trigger a build is available on this Wercker page.
 Do not trigger a build at this time since the wercker.yml file needs to be created.